rooprg/sqlalchemy_challenge_surfsup/README.md

 (3) Tutoring session (09-Jun-2024):

-(3a) Discussion on student's code needed for API Dynamic Route for both (1) start date only and (2) start date + end date scenarios
+(3a) Discussion on student's code needed for API Dynamic Route exercise for both (1) start date only and (2) start date + end date scenarios

 (3b) Confirmation of np.ravel usage within Climate App code